Sher-Chowdhury/operator-sdk/doc/user-guide.md

   &source.Kind{Type: &cachev1alpha1.Memcached{}}, &handler.EnqueueRequestForObject{})
 ```

+**Sher:** I think this watch function continiously monitors the kubernete's etcd database for changes in memcache CRs.
+So if there is a change in thinks like, pod size, then it can reconcile it.

 The next watch is for Deployments but the event handler will map each event to a reconcile `Request` for the owner of the Deployment.
 Which in this case is the Memcached object for which the Deployment was created.
 This allows the controller to watch Deployments as a secondary resource.

 ```Go